 The approval, or reasons for denying the application happen within 10 business days for most classes of residential applications.
 In Toronto, a small project may be fast-tracked and take only 5 days.
 For a larger residential project, the process may take up to 10 days.
 Reasons for denial include some design element that doesn’t conform with some aspect of the Ontario Building Code, or there is incomplete information on drawings, structural changes that would require the design by a professional engineer or a design that is inappropriate for the intended occupancy.
 In any case, any shortcoming in the application will cause a delay in the process, and require the submission of additional information.

 Who may apply

 Not everyone may apply for a building permit.
 The person responsible for the design has to be responsible for the compliance with the Ontario Building Code.
 The regulations consider that a homeowner would be responsible for any work done on that person’s own home and so, providing there are suitable drawings that illustrate project details compliant with Zoning Bylaws and the Ontario Building Code they may apply for a permit.
 A person with suitable qualifications (an Architect, an Engineer, or a BCIN Designer) who has reviewed the drawings, or has created the design may represent the owner and apply for the permit on the owner’s behalf.

 If the project is not for a building on a residential property, then the person who designs the building, renovation or system must be suitably qualified by the Ministry of Municipal Affairs and Housing.
 These qualifications include:

 Professional Engineers who are certified for designing structures and are licensed by the PEO.

 Architects who are licensed by the Ontario Association of Architects, or

-A Public Designer registered with the ministry to provide specific design work.
+A Public Designer Firm registered with the Ministry of Municipal Affairs and Housing to provide specific design work.